 Chris trained at the French Culinary Institute in Manhattan and spent nearly seven years honing his craft at Brooklyn Brewery before becoming our Brew Master.
 Paul left a Wall Street career after developing an appreciation for quality brewing during a two-year stay in Germany.
 Together with Paul's uncle Charlie Benedetti overseeing sales, they brought their vision to life.

-Our brewery sits in a beautiful brick building from the 1850s—a 22,000 square foot edifice that once functioned as part of a cast iron boiler foundry and later the Newburgh Paper Box Company until 1989.
-The building stands just a stone's throw from the Hudson River and up the street from Washington's Headquarters, where General George Washington himself once lived.
+Our brewery sits in a brick building from the 1850s, 22,000 square feet that once housed a cast iron boiler foundry and later the Newburgh Paper Box Company until 1989.
+It's a short walk from the Hudson River and just up the street from Washington's Headquarters, where General George Washington actually lived.

-Our fourth-floor taproom was designed as a traditional German beer hall with long communal tables, high-top seating, and expansive river views.
-It's a place where neighbors become friends over a pint, where live music fills the air on weekends, and where every visit feels like coming home.
+Our fourth-floor taproom is built like a traditional German beer hall: long communal tables, high-tops, and big river views.
+Neighbors turn into friends over a pint, there's live music most weekends, and people tend to stick around.

-Since opening, we've brewed over 120 styles of beer—from traditional lagers to boundary-pushing IPAs.
-We're proud to be part of Newburgh's revitalization, continuing a brewing tradition that predates America itself.
+Since opening, we've brewed over 120 styles, everything from traditional lagers to hop-forward IPAs.
+We're proud to be part of Newburgh's comeback, continuing a brewing tradition older than the country itself.

 We never cut corners.
 Every beer we brew meets our high standards, or it doesn't leave the tanks.